ofiwg/libfabric/man/fi_rstream.7.md

 The rstream provider supports stream messaging over message based RMA.
 It maps stream to message over a core RMA-based OFI provider.
 Only Endpoints and EQs are needed for connection start-up and messaging.
+Unlike other OFI providers, rstream does not support CQs or memory registration of any kind.
+In order to asynchronously wait for a completion (cm/msg), one can use fi_control on the endpoint/eq to get an fd to use in a poll call.
+ For messaging completions, use FI_PEEK on send/recv after poll to see what type of transaction has transpired.

 # SUPPORTED FEATURES